dheeraj141/File-compression-Service/README.md

 ## Code description

-The main files are client_combined and server_combined.
+* The main files are client_combined and server_combined.

-this client script run 5 instances of the same client to the server and mesaures timem ( 5 were taken and then value was averaged to calcullate CST).
+* Comments are added in the code for understanding.

-for QOS separate files are added which sends multiple request to the server from the same client and corressponding server file is also there.
+* if you are reading the code read the sync one , easier to understand.

-building mechanism is same as that above.
+* Check this diagram which shows the communication between server and the libraray ( client).